murikistudio/simple-gui-transitions/README.md

 - Scale vertical, horizontal and both

 #### Duration
 The total animation duration in seconds.
-A negative value such as the default `-0.01` will make the transition use the default value set in Project Settings.
+A negative value such as the default `-0.01` will make the transition use the default value set in `Project Settings`.

 #### Delay
 Delay ratio between transitions for each node contained in `Group` or `Controls`.
 The default value is `0.5`.

-- A negative value such as the default `-0.01` will make the transition use the default value set in Project Settings.
+- A negative value such as the default `-0.01` will make the transition use the default value set in `Project Settings`.
 - A delay of `0.0` means no delay, that is, all controls will start and finish their animations at the same time.
 - A delay of `1.0` will make each control wait for the previous one to finish its animation to start its own.
 - A delay between `0.0` and `1.0` will make controls intertwine animations, giving a smoother effect.